earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 Loved Languages 54% Green
 </figcaption>

 In the top loved languages, 54% are green.
-Only 17% of the languages in our list are green, and every single green language showed up somewhere in the loved list.
+Only 36% of the languages in our list are green, and every single green language showed up somewhere in the loved list.

 > Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.
 >
 > ― Kurt Vonnegut

 This probably isn't quite enough evidence to say for sure that having to use a language in a maintenance project causes dread, but it certainly looks like it is a factor.
-The languages people love are all too new or too historically unpopular to have many big big-ball-of-mud projects to maintain.
+Many of the languages people love are too new or too historically unpopular to have many big big-ball-of-mud projects to maintain.

 In other words, Rust, Kotlin, and the other green languages may still be in a honeymoon phase.
 People's love for working with them may have as much to do with not working in 20-year-old codebases as it does with the particular languages.